eggheads/eggdrop/doc/sphinx_source/tutorials/setup.rst

 You can read the `Installation`_ section for a more detailed explanation of these steps.

 1. Download the `latest stable Eggdrop release <https://ftp.eggheads.org/pub/eggdrop/source/stable/eggdrop-1.9.5.tar.gz>`_ to your shell via FTP, or simply type ``wget geteggdrop.com -O eggdrop-1.9.5.tar.gz``
-2. From the commadline of your shell, type ``tar zxvf eggdrop-1.9.5.tar.gz``
+2. From the commandline of your shell, type ``tar zxvf eggdrop-1.9.5.tar.gz``
 3. Type ``cd eggdrop-1.9.5``
 4. Type ``./configure``
 5. Type ``make config``